civiform/civiform/README.md

 Java code should conform to the Google Java [styleguide](https://google.github.io/styleguide/javaguide.html).
 The project makes use of a linter and autoformatter for Java to help with this.

-We have an autoformatter if there isn't one in your IDE - just run `bin/fmt` and your code should be automatically formatted.
+We have an autoformatter for java code, if there isn't one in your IDE - just run `bin/fmt` and your code should be automatically formatted.

 Prefer using immutable collection types provided by [Guava](https://github.com/google/guava) ([API docs](https://guava.dev/releases/snapshot/api/docs/)) over the Java standard library's mutable collections unless impractical.
 Include a comment justifying the use of a mutable collection if you use one.